 Relative to the central mission of the Regional Campuses, effectiveness as a teacher and/or librarian is of primary consideration for tenure and promotion decisions.
-Other criteria (2-5) in the following list are less important as individual categories but increase in importance as they are considered collectively, especially elements of categories used to document scholarship as defined and described in Appendix VI.
+Scholarship and Service are important as individual categories and increase in importance as they are considered together, especially elements of categories used to document scholarship as defined and described in Appendix VI.

 - 1. Effectiveness as a Teacher and/or Librarian

 - 2. Scholarship

-- 3. Campus and University-wide Activities

-- 4. Community Service

-- 5. Length of Service
+- 3. Service

-Effective teaching must be documented using the definition and parameters listed in the section on Teaching Effectiveness, Appendix VI.
-The descriptors, effective and highly effective, as used in the statements of qualifications for the ranks of Professor and Associated Professor are explained below.
+Each of the three categories listed above must be documented using the definition and parameters listed below and in Appendix VI.
+The descriptors effective and highly effective, as used in the statements of qualifications for the ranks of Professor and Associated Professor, are explained below.